 And maybe you are right.
 We all hear colleagues say: ‘The leaders aren’t leaders.
 They don’t include the organisation upfront on decision-making, they don’t communicate well, they don’t do: [fill in].”
 While reading this, you probably have a tons of examples in your mind.

 And it is all true.
-And not true.
+And not true at the same time.
 We all see through different lenses based on how we are living our (work)lives, how we have learned stuff, experiences that formed us and how we act in life, look at life or people, or how we make decisions in the present moment.
 Unfortunately no one is able to fully see the entire elephant, so we are all acting towards our own version of the truth.
-And that is ok, but as we also learn from the method called Deep Democracy: the way we respond is very important.
-And that is already difficult in itself from all the perspectives you could imagine.
+And that is ok, but as we also learn from a method called Deep Democracy that the way we respond is very important.
+Left alone how much is said and unsaid in dealing with interactions.

 So, here is a question for you: